Meeco/js-sdk/README.md

 ## `meeco users:create`

-Create a new Meeco user against the various microservices
+Create a new Meeco user against the various microservices using only a password.
+Outputs an Authorization config file for use with future commands.

 ```
 USAGE